jdcloudcom/en/documentation/Storage-and-CDN/CDN/Operation-Guide/Back-To-Origin-Configuration/back-to-origin-Strategy.md

 **Origin Server Monitoring**

-After turning on the origin server monitoring, the CDN distribution node will detect the availability of the origin server and the network delay according to the detection cycle.
-You may go to **Management** - **Cloud Monitoring** to configure and query the exception alarm information of the origin server.
+The origin server monitoring service is only supported in the acceleration in China.
+After the origin server monitoring is enabled, CDN distribution nodes will probe the origin server availability and network delay based on the probing period.
+You can go to [Management] - [Monitoring] to configure and query the origin server abnormal alarm information.

 ![image.png](https://img1.jcloudcs.com/cms/ce478878-87ee-49a0-a29b-f72e6b61606f20180118102744.png)